AdaGold/scrabble-rails-livecode/README.md

   To begin with the model will have only a `word` attribute, and two methods which are from the original project's specification: `score` and `self.highest_scoring`.

   [Panopto video recording](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=5b3ce984-8047-4c9e-8588-a8be012276ef)

+### Chapter 2 - Player model
+  In this chapter we will create a `Player` model that represents one person that is participating in the Scrabble game.

+  Each player has a name, a tray of up to seven tiles, and a history of turns that they have played.

+  Additionally, players have the ability to play a word using the tiles in their tray.
+Each time a player plays a new word a `Turn` instance is created and added to their history of turns.